SBU-BMI/fhir/README.md

 (new FHIR).Patient({"gender:text":"female","address%state:text":"OK"})
 ````

-<b style="color:red">Note: I need some help making sense of modifiers, is the use of "%" correct?
-Anyone?</b>
+<span style="color:red">Note: I need some help making sense of modifiers, is the use of "%" correct?
+Anyone?</span>

 ### More soon ...